VotreCafetier/GET-A-GAME/README.md

-Discord bot for choosing a game
+# Discord bot for choosing a game

 USING
-- Certifi
 - Discord

+TODO
+- Show list while in same message (enter)
+- Add to List
+- Remove From List
+- Help which show all the command